lizaodawn/IMMARKUS-wiki-clone/07-Export-Data.md

-You can export your data model, annotations, or metadata.
-Click on the **Export** page and select the data you wish to export.
+You can export your data model, annotations, and metadata.
+Click on the **Export** page in the [IMMARKUS Interface](https://github.com/rsimon/immarkus/wiki/03-The-Interface) and select the data you wish to export.

 ## Export a Data Model